ellazee/matching_game/readme.md

 ######FEATURES
 * Tracking of which player's turn it is
-* A scoreboard that keeps shows the current score
+* A scoreboard that shows the current score
 * Notifications for when there is a match, and when the game is finished

 ######BUGS TO WORK OUT
 * The game is not optimized for smaller screens, ie smart phones etc.

+**link to game at http://ellazee.github.io/matching_game/**